jan-moeller/pycard/README.md

 #### Variables

-Variables can refer to other variables using the usual Jinja syntax.
+Variables defined with the `!template` tag can refer to other variables.
 This is useful if, e.g. you want to refer to the card title in its text box.

 There are a number of variables with pre-assigned meaning: